Terncode/midi-data-player/readme.md

 ### Midi player

 Simple midi reader and player
-This player only handled midi data and does
+This player does not produce sound it just outputs data to user.